-I couldn’t be sure that Gbenga felt the same way, but what I did know was that there was sexual tension developing between us.
+I couldn’t be sure that Gbenga felt the same way, but what I did know was that there was physical attraction developing between us.
 At first it danced around the edges of our friendship, in the form of flirtatious glances and suggestive comments, but slowly and surely it escalated, particularly when we were alone.
 As a rule, I didn’t meet with Gbenga outside of work – Lagos is too small to be taking such risks.
 But we took advantage of our lunch breaks to hang out outside the office.
 It was during one of these lunches that the tension went into overdrive.

 I turned to shoot him a quizzical look, but he was already gone.
 I sat in the car for a minute to take stock of what I was feeling.
 My heart was racing.
 Clearly, Gbenga was gearing up to cross a line.
 I was madly attracted to him, but he was married.
 The fact that he was in the habit of not wearing his ring did nothing to change that.
 Did I want to get involved with yet another married man?
 One that I had caught feelings for?
 The internal debate didn’t last long though.
 I locked the car and headed upstairs.

 After that first time, we quickly developed a new lunchtime routine.
 At noon every Wednesday, I would go up to the disused bathroom on the abandoned 4th floor and wait for Gbenga.
 A few minutes later he would meet me there, and we would fool around…